 White represented the sum of all the colours that preceded it in De Clario's system: Gunstone's final violet omitted this symbolism.
 As the 'colour of everything', white produces all the colours of the rainbow when refracted and the same colours can be reconstituted as white light when passed back through a lens.
 When tacked to the end of his colour code, De Clario cited "Healing and Regeneration through Colour and Music" as his source.
 Its author, Corinne Heline, was also responsible for "New Age Bible Interpretation", where the chakras were opened by seven sounds, to reveal 'Musical Lights'.
 No pitches were specified, notes being distinguished by their subtle rhythm and vibrations, encompassed by the seven-stringed harp of David.
 Quoting Theosophists and Anthroposophists, Heline's journey through the chakras culminated in liberation from the wheel of birth and death, marked by white at the seventh chakra.
 Along a path of psychic perception, clairvoyance and healing powers were gained, memories of past lives and of the 'Lost Word' were recovered, and a state of transcendent consciousness was reached.
 Colours marked each step of the way, in an approximate spectral sequence starting from a dark red base.
 Green was reduced to a transitory light, tingeing the gold of the third chakra and to be replaced by soft yellow at the fourth.
 However, the main departure from the Newtonian ROY G BIV came at the sixth chakra: neither indigo nor violet was used.
 Heline designated it as multicoloured - rose, yellow, blue and purple were major components - before all colour was negated, or combined, in the white of the seventh chakra.

 Symbolic use of colour came totally unstuck when transferred to the musical scale.
 The use of white disrupted the even flow of spectral colour when the music spanned more than one octave.
 Positioned at the note B in the scale of C major, white fell between violet at A and red at C, causing a visual hiatus on the leading note just before the full octave was complete.
-This problem had been tackled in 1919 by another Australian artist, Roy De Maistre, by using red-violet instead of white to bridge the gap between the violet and red ends of the spectrum.
+Another Australian artist, Roy De Maistre, had tackled this problem in 1919, using red-violet instead of white to bridge the gap between the violet and red ends of the spectrum.
 He had created a graduated colour disc divided into twelve sections, one for each semitone of the octave.
 Travelling round and round the disc, continual colour change mimicked the smooth movement of music through cycles of octaves.

 Attending to other niceties, De Maistre had begun his code at the note A and assigned it to red.
 Allocating Newton's ROY G BIV colours to the white notes, ending with violet on G, he could 'conceal' the non-spectral red-violet on a black note, A flat.
 An interesting coincidence emerged as a result: the frequency increase from starting note A to end note G encompasses some 78% of an equally-tempered octave.
-The colours allotted to them, from low red to high violet, are commonly held to be separated by a 75% frequency difference (though a greater range can be detected under test conditions).
+The colours allotted to them, from low red to high violet, are separated by a 75% frequency difference.
+(So it is commonly held, though a wider range of colours might be detected under test conditions.)
 De Maistre could claim some mathematical serendipity for his code.

 By similar reasoning, Goble, Heline and De Clario could reach B flat, with the same 78% jump from their starting points at C. Only six of the seven white notes would be coloured, this time leaving the final note B exposed as a blank and open for interpretation.
 It could be that originators of modern codes planned it this way, though many, like Gunstone, stretch ROY G BIV across the total octave regardless.
 Any colour and symbolism could be inserted at B: however, many codes seem preoccupied with white, as a sort of spiritual coda to fashionable meditation techniques.
 Otherwise, there is little concern for the niceties of colour music: the notional value of colour-music codes, like De Clario's, becomes apparent when the musical scale is laid out side by side with the spectrum.